Mesharymn/Resume_optimizer/README.md

 ## Notes

-This project is intentionally built as a practical toolkit rather than a polished SaaS product.
+This project is intentionally built as a practical toolkit

-A lot of the features were added incrementally while experimenting with ATS scoring logic, AI-assisted rewriting, multilingual support, and recruiter-style resume optimization workflows.